Let’s start with something we can all agree on:

-Most Americans who have been read that scenario agreed with its moral judgment—most Indians (i.e. from Asia) did not.
+Most Americans who have read that scenario agreed with its moral judgment—most people from India did not.
 Let’s look at a scenario with the opposite effect:

 In a family, a twenty-five-year-old son addresses his father by his first name.
 (This was wrong.)

 A widow in your community eats fish two or three times a week.
 (This was definitely wrong for the woman to do.)